Adele has been a youth services librarian for 25 years and a mother to a daughter from China for 20 years.

 Printable Templates Batch #2

 Here is the link: Printable Templates, Batch #2.
-Here you will find links for a cone finger puppet, a rat-ears envelope, a stand-up Year of the Rat sign, and a rat lantern.
-Keep scrolling down to see samples of the finished projects.
+You will find links for a cone finger puppet, a rat-ears envelope, a stand-up Year of the Rat sign, and a rat lantern.
+Take a look at the thumbnailed images to see samples of the finished projects.

 © 2019 Adele Jeunette